SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifu references.md

 Also, /monster/ has a bunker of its own on smuglo.li here's the link since If I recall correctly, in the days back on 8chan, /monster/ and /robowaifu/ were allies.
 In fact, I'd go as far to say they still are.

-I am choosing not to sage because I would like the board owner and/or management staff to see this. [spoiler] pls no buli [/spoiler]
+I am choosing not to sage because I would like the board owner and/or management staff to see this. %% pls no buli %%

 # 7
 >>36